shimspedy/sengov/content/states/new-mexico/natalie-figueroa/_index.md

 ---
-date: 2024-05-26T11:54:12-05:00
+date: 2025-03-03T11:54:12-05:00
 title: "Natalie Figueroa"
-seo_title: "contact Representative Natalie Figueroa"
+seo_title: "contact Senator Natalie Figueroa"
 subheader:
-     greeting: Contact Representative Natalie Figueroa
+     greeting: Contact Senator Natalie Figueroa
-     description: Natalie Figueroa is an American politician and educator serving as a member of the New Mexico House of Representatives from the 30th district, which includes a portion of Bernalillo County.
-She is a member of the Democratic Party.
+     description: Natalie Figueroa is a member of the Democratic Party serving in the New Mexico State Senate, representing District 18.
+She assumed office on January 1, 2025, and her current term is set to end on December 31, 2028.
-description: Contact Representative Natalie Figueroa of New Mexico.
+description: Contact Senator Natalie Figueroa of New Mexico.
 Contact information for Natalie Figueroa includes email address, phone number, and mailing address.
 image: natalie-figueroa.jpeg
 video:
 url: /states/new-mexico/natalie-figueroa/